Master's in Information Systems Curriculum

 Artificial Intelligence Specialization

 Recent advances in machine learning and artificial intelligence are affecting the work of data scientists and information systems professionals.
 Traditional artificial intelligence utilized rules-based, knowledge-based systems and logic programming.
 Today's artificial intelligence relies on machine learning methods and deep learning, in particular.
 Data science encompasses traditional statistics, operations research, and machine learning methods.
-Machine learning methods include naïve Bayes models, nearest neighbor models, classification and regression trees, random forests, support vector machines, and neural networks.
+Machine learning methods include Naïve Bayes models, nearest neighbor models, classification and regression trees, random forests, support vector machines, and neural networks.
 Machine learning methods are data-adaptive—they learn from data.
 Advances in artificial intelligence rely on deep learning, which involves neural networks with many hidden layers learning from very large data sets.
 Artificial intelligence is a special area of study within data science and information systems.
 It has important applications in computer vision, natural language processing, and robotics.

-• MSDS 453 Natural Language Processing
+- MSDS 453-DL Natural Language Processing

-• MSDS 464 Intelligent Systems and Robotics
+- MSDS 464-DL Intelligent Systems and Robotics

-• MSDS 462 Computer Vision
+- MSDS 462-DL Computer Vision

-Note: MSDS 430 is required for this specialization; CIS 414 is not.
+Note: MSDS 430-DL is required for this specialization; CIS 414-DL is not.

 Read more about how the AI specialization prepares students for a wide range of information systems careers on our stories page.